-For the For the Three Months Ended Change
+I For the Three Months Ended Char ige

-March 2022 March 27, 2021 Amount %
+March 26, March 27, 2022 2021 Amount %

-(dollars in thous ands)
+(ċ lollars in thous ands)

-Systems \$ 89, 572 \$ 16,760 \$72,812 434%
+Systems \$ 89,572 \$ 16,760 \$72,812 434%

 Software subscriptions 965 920 45 5%

-Operation services 5, 747 5,497 250 5%
+Operation services 5,747 5,497 250 5%

-Total revenue \$ 96, 284 \$ 23,177 \$73,107 315%
+Total revenue \$ 96,284 \$ 23,177 \$73,107 315%

 Systems revenue increased during the three months ended March 26, 2022 as compared to the three months ended March 27, 2021 due to the acceptance of certain warehouse automation systems as well as the commencement of other warehouse automation systems for our customers as we continue to grow our business.
-The increase resulting from the acceptance of certain and commencement of other warehouse automation systems is primarily due to the ongoing Master Automation Agreement with Walmart, for which we are performing the installation and implementation of our warehouse automation systems are installed and implemented at the remaining regional distribution centers through fiscal year 2028.
+The increase resulting from the acceptance of certain and commencement of other warehouse automation systems is primarily due to the ongoing Master Automation Agreement with Walmart, for which we are performing the installation and implementation of our warehouse automation system within 25 of Walmart's 42 regional distribution centers, and which is expected to continue to produce systems revenue as the warehouse automation systems are installed and implemented at the remaining regional distribution centers through fiscal year 2028.